Chapter 11 Iteration

 So far, we do not have to use map() because str_detect() is a vectorized function, i.e., when it takes a vector as its input, it performs the pattern matching for all the elements of the input string vector, and outputs a vector, which can be a perfect candidate for a new column.

-Now, what if we would like to identify idioms including animal characters and create a new column that shows the number of animal characters for these idioms?
+What if we want to identify idioms that include Chinese Zodiac animal characters and add a new column showing the count of animal characters for each idiom?

 It is clear that we need to use str_extract_all() to extract all possible matches from each idiom.
 And it should also be clear that the output of str_extract_all() is a list.